bpftrace/bpftrace/docs/language.md

 ## Data Types

 The following fundamental types are provided by the language.
-Note: Integers are by default represented as 64 bit signed but that can be changed by either casting them or, for scratch variables, explicitly specifying the type upon declaration.

 |     |     |
 | --- | --- |